Expert advice on helping kids get creative with arts projects

 The Remake Learning Days Across America festival (RLDAA) is all about helping kids develop their sense of creativity, perseverance and curiosity.
 As we look ahead to next year’s festival, we’ve begun asking creative adults for their thoughts on fostering creativity in relation to RLDAA’s six Learning Themes: Arts, Maker, Outdoor Learning, Science, Technology and Youth Voice.

-To explore artistic creativity, we sat down with author David Michael Slater, who grew up in Pittsburgh and writes nonfiction and fiction books for kids and adults.
+To explore artistic creativity, the RLDAA team sat down with author David Michael Slater, who grew up in Pittsburgh and writes nonfiction and fiction books for kids and adults.
 As a teacher and a parent, he’s thought a lot about what encourages creativity and what might slow it down.